Niiok/niiok.github.io/content/SDL/lazyfoo1.md

   - **return**
     - **character array** on message with information about error
     - **empty array** on no error happen
-  > this function will return character string that describe recent error.
+  > this function will return character array that represents latest error.
-  > this function will be your reliable best friend.

 ### SDL_CreateWindow()